 The Company recognizes all derivatives as either assets or liabilities measured at fair value and are included in either investments in securities or securities sold, not yet purchased on the consolidated statements of financial condition.
 From time to time, the Company will enter into hedging transactions to manage its exposure to foreign currencies and equity prices related to its proprietary investments.
-During 2015 and 2014, the Company had derivative transactions which resulted in net gains of \$264,000 and \$729,000, respectively.
-At December 31, 2015 and 2014, we held derivative contracts on 0.3 million equity shares and 3.8 million equity shares, respectively, and the net fair value was \$149,000 and \$262,000, respectively, and is included as investments in securities on the consolidated statements of financial condition.
-These transactions are not designated as hedges for accounting purposes, and changes in fair values of these derivatives are included in net gain from investments on the combined consolidated statements of income and included in investments in securities or securities sold, not yet purchased on the consolidated statements of financial condition.
+During 2016 and 2015, the Company had derivative transactions which resulted in net gains of \$143,000 and \$264,000, respectively.
+At December 31, 2016 and 2015, we held derivative contracts on 16,000 equity shares and 250,000 equity shares, respectively, and the net fair value was \$90,000 and \$149,000, respectively, and is included as investments in securities on the consolidated statements of financial condition.
+These transactions are not designated as hedges for accounting purposes, and changes in fair values of these derivatives are included in net gain from investments on the consolidated statements of income and included in investments in securities or securities sold, not yet purchased on the consolidated statements of financial condition.